lemmersj/evaluating-improving-hazy-oracles/VOT/README.md

 # Deferred Inference (VOT)
 This is a repository for evaluating deferred inference on the single-target VOT task.
 All of the files in this directory should be dropped into the pytracking directory of the [pytracking](https://github.com/visionml/pytracking) repository.
 Conda environment is stored in environment.yaml

-The instructions here begin with a 100 csv files (corresponding to 100 stochastic passes) for every video/annotator pair.
+The instructions here begin with a 100 csv files (corresponding to 100 stochastic passes) for every video/annotator pair ([found here](https://drive.google.com/file/d/1SZEmmw0I-AxHJVN-UetmmRM1TU8hUKTU/view?usp=sharing)).
 These should be stored as:

 tracker\_outputs/{vid\_name}/{mturk/gold\_standard}/stoch\_True)/{annotator}-{run\_num}.csv.
 Columns are frame, gt\_tlx, gt\_tly, gt\_w, gt\_h, guess\_tlx, guess\_tly, guess\_w, guess\_h.